 50 fun-packed things to do in the summer holidays

 Not feeling life on a canal?
 Then how about heading for the hills?
 Literally, with this guide to the Lake District.
+We'll be there at the end of the summer so we might see you there!

 We can guarantee fun, but we can't guarantee the weather: try these activities around London that the rain can't ruin!

 Free fun alert!
-Download one of our printable scavenger hunt: it's amazing what children can find when they want to find things.
+Download one of our printable scavenger hunt: it's amazing what children can find when they actually want to find things.

 Discover Geocaching: family fun in the great outdoors at its best, and another freebie to add to your list of free stuff to do.